-McGraw Hill launches AI Reader and Writing Assistant to personalize learning for students and support educators.
+McGraw Hill launches a GenAI Reader and Writing Assistant to personalize education for students and support educators.

 McGraw Hill Writing Assistant for grades 6-12